-The five current directors of SDG&E have been nominated for re-election to the board.
-The name of each nominee, biographical information regarding each nominee and a description of each nominee's specific experience and attributes that make him a well qualified and valuable board member are set forth below.
-The directors have held the positions set forth below or various positions with the same or affiliated organizations for at least the last five years.
+The five current directors of SoCalGas have been nominated for re-election to the board.
+The name of each nominee, biographical information regarding each nominee and a description of each nominee's specific experience and attributes that make him or her a well-qualified and valuable board member are set forth below.
+Except for Mr. Arriola, the directors have held the positions set forth below or various positions with the same or affiliated organizations for at least the last five years.